mattraghu/Spring2023/CPE322/Lab1/README.md

 ![Hello World](Screenshots/Hello_world.png)

-Looking at the file 'hello.vhdl', some important that I've noted are as follows:
+Looking at the file 'hello.vhdl', some important lines that I've noted are as follows:

 ```vhdl
 variable l : line